Ralph Grishman: Career

 Early in his career, Grishman worked with the Defense Advanced Research Projects Agency, where he served as a Member of the ARPA Speech & Natural Language Standing Committee (1992-1994) and as Chair of the DARPA TIPSTER Program Phase II Architecture Working Group from 1994 to 1998.

 In 1990, Grishman served as Vice President of the international Association for Computational Linguistics (ACL), and was elected President of the ACL in 1991.

 From 2010 to 2016, Grishman worked with the National Institute of Standards and Technology, and as the organizer of the Text Analysis Conference.

 Grishman has acted as a program chair and a member of executive committees for numerous conferences of the ACL and its various chapters.
 In 2017, he was elected a Fellow of the Association for Computational Linguistics.
 In 2024, he was awarded the ACL Lifetime Achievement Award.

 Research

 Ralph Grishman's work covers a range of problems in the field of computational linguistics and natural language processing.

 Information extraction

-Grishman has done a lot of work in the field of Information Extraction and was one of the original designers and contributors to the MUC competitions (MUCs).
-His ‘‘Proteus’’ system achieved high performance among more than 20 international participants — including universities and companies — at the Sixth MUC Competition (MUC-6), specifically in the ‘‘Scenario Template’’ task, which represented the most complex challenge evaluated at MUC-6.
+Grishman worked in Information Extraction, and was one of the original designers of and contributors to the MUC competitions (MUCs).
+His ‘‘Proteus’’ system achieved high performance among the more than 20 international participants — from academia and the industry — at the Sixth MUC (MUC-6), specifically, taking first place in the ‘‘Scenario Template’’ task, which was the most complex task evaluated at MUC-6.